arash-dehghan/EmbeddingComplexNetworks/README.md

 ### Repository structure
 Repository groups files into 4 folders:
-* `data` stores graphs and community files for 'real-world' graphs analyzed in the article
+* `data` stores graphs and community files used in the experiments
-* `experiments` contains scripts used for conducted experiments, described in detail in the article
+* `experiments` contains scripts for conducting experiments, script with utility functions and data used to produce specific graphs
-* `results` stores .csv files with experiments results - basis for graphs and analysis
+* `results` stores .csv files with results of experiments
-* `src` directory include scripts, source files and packages utilized in the experiments
+* `src` directory include external scripts, source files and packages utilized in the experiments

 ### Experiments mapping
-We used numerical IDs for each experiment to simplify the scripts.
-Each ID correspond to following parameters/tasks:
+We used numerical IDs for each experiment to simplify notation in the scripts.
+Each ID correspond to following tasks:
 |Experiment ID | Description |
 |--------------|-------------|
 |1|Divergence and variance on one ABCD graph with default parameters|